Notes about the maximum number of connections and the speed of Abyss Web Server

 Your network connection speed is the most important parameter

 Abyss Web Server will serve the files at the maximum speed your network can handle.
 So another parameter that is also worth considering is the speed of your network (or Internet) connection that the server will be connected to when serving files and scripts.
 This is usually the bottleneck of most systems (it is needless to have an outstanding serving performance if your connection cannot transfer more than 10 KB/s).
-So estimating the average payload of every request can help you estimating your real traffic.
+So estimating the average payload of every request can help you have an idea about your real traffic.

 Keep in touch with us